magomimmo/modern-cljs/doc/tutorial-04.md

 of JS in the last decade, and in starting CLJS programming without knowing much about Clojure and/or ClojureScript themselves.

-> I'm of the opinion that CLJS should be easier to set up not only to
+> NOTE 1: I'm of the opinion that CLJS should be easier to set up not
-> use, as server-side devs, but for smart client-side devs as well.
+> only to use, as server-side devs, but for smart client-side devs as
-> Application logic is moving fast from server-side to client-side
+> well.
+Application logic is moving fast from server-side to
-> and all of us, as server-side devs, never had much love for that LISP
+> client-side and all of us, as server-side devs, never had much love
-> dressed in C running in the browser.
-We now have the opportunity to
+> for that LISP dressed in C running in the browser.
+We now have the
-> see the best LISP ever *running in the browser* and we should try to
+> opportunity to see the best LISP ever *running in the browser* and we
-> bring client-side programmers with us.
-Otherwise, we risk seeing said
+> should try to bring client-side programmers with us.
+Otherwise, we
-> LISP in C's clothing *running on the server-side* too.
+> risk seeing said LISP in C's clothing *running on the server-side*
+> too.

 ## Registration form